SciTools/iris/docs/iris/src/developers_guide/pulls.rst

     tests.
   * iris-sample-data_ is a github project containing all the data to support the gallery and examples.
-  * test-images-scitools_ is a github project containing reference plot images to support iris graphics tests : see :ref:`developer_graphics_tests`.
+  * test-iris-imagehash_ is a github project containing reference plot images to support iris graphics tests : see :ref:`developer_graphics_tests`.

  * If new files are required by tests or code examples, they must be added to